 Electric fire pros

-- Low maintenance: electric fires don’t produce ash that needs clearing up and don’t require a chimney that needs to be cleared regularly.
+- Lower-maintenance than other options Electric fires don’t produce ash that needs clearing up and don’t require a chimney that needs to be cleared regularly

-- Very energy efficient: electric fires are 100% efficient, meaning all the heat is emitted into your room as none is lost in a chimney or flue.
+- Very efficient Electric fires are 100% efficient, as 100% of electrical energy is converted into heat, whereas with gas, as we said before, it's up to 90%.
+In addition, all the heat that's generated goes into your room and none is lost in a chimney or flue

 Electric fire cons

-- Expensive to run: the biggest drawback of electric appliances is the running costs, as electricity is a much more expensive fuel than gas or wood.
+- Higher running costs The biggest drawback of electric appliances is the running costs, as electricity is a much more expensive fuel than gas or wood

-- Low heat outputs: most electric fires and stoves are limited to just 2kW or less, which is significantly lower than the range available from gas and wood-burning appliances.
+- Lower heat outputs Most electric fires and stoves are limited to just 2kW or less, which is significantly lower than the range available from gas and wood-burning appliances

-- Less realistic: if you love a real flame effect, you’re unlikely to get it from an electric fire unless you’re willing to spend a lot of money on a high-end model.
+- Less realistic-looking You won't get a realistic flame effect from an electric fire unless you’re willing to spend a lot of money on a high-end model.

 Find out more about how to buy an electric fire or stove.